thaicodingdev/routify-tailwindcss/README.md

 Because this script will replace your existing `rollup.config.js`.

-Backup the content in your rollup.config.js, and insert the plugins you have added later, after running the script below.
+Backup the content in your rollup.config.js, and insert the plugins you have added, after running the script below.

 This command will make Tailwindcss work with the existing routify project.